paambaati/codeclimate-action/README.md

 > **Warning**
 >
-> Please upgrade to v3.1.1 immediately. v3.1.0 was recently broken inadverdently, and the only fix is to upgrade your action to v3.1.1.
+> Please upgrade to v3.1.1 (or higher) immediately. v3.1.0 was recently broken inadverdently, and the only fix is to upgrade your action to v3.1.1 or higher.
 Please see [#626](https://github.com/paambaati/codeclimate-action/issues/626) for more details.

 ## Usage